Aortic aneurysm surgery

 • the cause of your aneurysm

-• if there is anything that puts you at risk of your aneurysm getting bigger – for example, you smoke
+• if your aneurysm is more likely to get bigger – for example, you smoke

 If you don’t have surgery, you’ll be monitored to make sure your aneurysm doesn’t get any bigger.
 If it does get bigger and is at risk of rupturing, your doctor may recommend surgery.
 This planned surgery is known as elective surgery.